juliangiebel/SS14.MapServer/docs/Writerside/topics/Git-Configuration.md

 # Git Configuration

-This section contains all of the settings related to working with the content git repository.
+This section contains all the settings related to working with the content git repository.

 > Be carefull when changing configuration settings in this section as some are relevant for the servers security {style="note"}